 The story began in 1917 when Russia was forced to give up a large chunk of territory following their defeat in World War I, leading to the creation of several countries including Finland.
-22 years later, at the outbreak of the Second World War, the power-hungry Soviet Union had their sights set on reclaiming what they believed to be rightfully their own.
+Twenty-two years later, at the outbreak of the Second World War, the power-hungry Soviet Union had their sights set on reclaiming what they believed to be rightfully their own.

-On November 30th, 1939, without a formal declaration of war, the Soviets sent 21 divisions (450,000 men) across the border and opened artillery fire on the capital, Helsinki, effectively beginning what would become known as “The Winter War.”
+On November 30th, 1939, without a formal declaration of war, the Soviets sent twenty-one divisions (450,000 men) across the border and opened artillery fire on the capital, Helsinki, effectively beginning what would become known as “The Winter War.”

 The entire world assumed little Finland was done for, expecting the conflict to end in a matter of days.
 To put things into perspective, the population of the Soviet Union in 1940 is estimated to have been over 190 million, almost 50 times greater the population of Finland.

 In addition to being outnumbered, the Finns were under equipped, originally only having enough ammunition for 60 days of full-scale war.
 While the Russians mobilized over 5,000 tanks and 2,500 aircraft during the conflict, the Finnish Air Force and Tank Corps were basically nonexistent.